SimengSun/pearl/README.md

 # PEARL

-This is the repository for our paper "Prompting Large Language Models to Plan and Execute Actions Over Long Documen".
+This is the repository for our paper "Prompting Large Language Models to Plan and Execute Actions Over Long Documents".

 # Pipeline
 ![](figures/pearl.png)